redux-orm/redux-orm/README.md

 ### Register Models and Generate an Empty Database State

 Defining fields on a Model specifies the table structure in the database for that Model.
-In order to generate a description of the whole database's structure, we need a central place register all Models we want to use.
+In order to generate a description of the whole database's structure, we need a central place to register all Models we want to use.

 An instance of the ORM class registers Models and handles generating a full schema from all the models and passing that information to the database.
 Often you'll want to have a file where you can import a single ORM instance across the app, like this: